estokes/poolshark/README.md

 // dedup an unsorted vec. this will only allocate memory on,
 // - the first call
-// - if deduping a vec that is bigger than any previously seen
+// - deduping a vec that is bigger than any previously seen
-// - if deduping a vec that is bigger than the max length allowed in the pool fn unsorted_dedup_stable<T: Hash + Eq>(v: &mut Vec<T>) {
+// - deduping a vec that is bigger than the max length allowed in the pool fn unsorted_dedup_stable<T: Hash + Eq>(v: &mut Vec<T>) {
     let mut set: LPooled<HashSet<&T>> = LPooled::take(); // take set from the pool
     let mut retain: LPooled<Vec<bool>> = LPooled::take(); // take retain from the pool